-The Consumer Advocate submitted that the role of the assumed ROE in the benchmark process must be kept in context.
-In final submission the Consumer Advocate stated the following:

-"37.
-The Benchmarking process in this province should allow auto insurers an adequate target return on equity.
-That is in the insurers' interest and it is also in the consumers' interest.

-38. However, it must be borne in mind that assumed ROE, while a highly significant variable for benchmarking purposes, is not the sole focus of the exercise.
-The Consumer Advocate submits that the role of the assumed ROE must be kept in context.
-In particular, the assumption of ROE:

-i) does not prescribe an actual result for a particular company or companies in practice.
-Companies may underperform or overperform relative to assumed ROE in any given year based on a number of factors;

-ii) is an assumption relevant to benchmarking for auto line of business only.
-Significant evidence in this hearing was devoted to rate setting practices for utility companies, many of them American, for the purposes of comparison.
-The Consumer Advocate notes that the theoretical investor, in considering whether to invest in an insurance company, would invest in that company as a whole and not exclusively in one line of that company's business.
-Therefore, comparing a public utility rate award to an insurer's assumed auto line ROE is dangerously misleading, as the other (non-mandatory) lines of business carried on by particular company may realize profits significantly higher than either utilities or assumed auto-line ROE in any given year."
+1 operations is around 1.0, Dr. Kalymon stated that the cost of equity capital for setting automobile 2 - es should be 9.63% (5.03% + 4.6%).
+(Pre-filed Evidence, Dr. Kalymon, pg.
+12) insurance rau es should be 9.0576 (5.0576 + 4.076).
+(11e-med Evidence, DI.
+Kalymon, pg.
+12) 3 4 The Consum er Advocate submitted that the role of the assumed ROE in the benchmark process 5 must be kept in context.
+In final submission the Consumer Advocate stated the following: 6 7 "37 .
+The Benchmarking process in this province should allow auto insurers an adequate 8 target return on equity.
+That is in the insurers' interest and it is also in the consumers' 9 10 interest.
+11 38.
+However, it must be borne in mind that assumed ROE, while a highly significant variable 12 for benchmarking purposes, is not the sole focus of the exercise.
+The Consumer Advocate 13 14 submits that the role of the assumed ROE must be kept in context.
+In particular, the 14 15 assumption of ROE: 16 i) does not prescribe an actual result for a particular company or companies in 17 practice.
+Companies may underperform or overperform relative to assumed 18 19 ROE in any given year based on a number of factors; ii) is an assumption relevant to benchmarking for auto line of business only.
+20 Significant evidence in this hearing was devoted to rate setting practices for 21 utility companies, many of them American, for the purposes of comparison.
+The 22 Consumer Advocate notes that the theoretical investor, in considering whether to 23 24 invest in an insurance company, would invest in that company as a whole and not exclusively in one line of that company's business.
+Therefore, comparing a 25 public utility rate award to an insurer's assumed auto line ROE is dangerously 26 misleading, as the other (non-mandatory) lines of business carried on by 27 particular company may realize profits significantly higher than either utilities or 28 29 assumed auto-line ROE in any given year."
 (Consumer Advocate, Post Hearing Submissions, pg.
-14)

-With respect to the expert evidence of the IBC on the issue of ROE, the Consumer Advocate submitted that the opinion of Dr. Nielson on the range of cost of equity capital should not be given any weight.
-As well the Consumer Advocate submitted that, since the evidence of Ms. McShane does not provide an opinion on what the appropriate cost of equity is for automobile insurers operating in the province, it provides little assistance to the Board in considering this issue for the purpose of the 2005 benchmarks.
-The Consumer Advocate also noted that recent statements by the IBC in other jurisdictions with respect to ROE establish that the IBC believe an ROE of 10% to 10.5% was necessary and reasonable to attract capital in 2002 when interest rates were higher than they are presently.
+14) 30 Submissions, pg.
+14) 31 With respect to the expert evidence of the IBC on the issue of ROE, the Consumer Advocate 32 submitted that at the opinion of Dr. Nielson on the range of cost of equity capital should not be 33 given any we eight.
+As well the Consumer Advocate submitted that, since the evidence of Ms. 34 McShane doe es not provide an opinion on what the appropriate cost of equity is for automobile 35 insurers oper ating in the province, it provides little assistance to the Board in considering this 36 issue for the purpose of the 2005 benchmarks.
+The Consumer Advocate also noted that recent 37 statements by the IBC in other jurisdictions with respect to ROE establish that the IBC believe an 38 ROE of 10% to 10.5% was necessary and reasonable to attract capital in 2002 when interest rates 39 were higher than they are presently.
 (Consumer Advocate, Post Hearing Submissions, pg.
+19, 40 marag 50 51)

-19, paras.
-50-51)
+paras.
+50-51) 40

-1 In its Letter of Comment the Co-operators stated that the ROE assumed in the 2005 benchmark report is too low and that a minimum ROE assumption of 12% after tax should be used,

-3 consistent with returns that publicly traded financial institutions achieve.
+In its Letter of Comment the Co-operators stated that the ROE assumed in the 2005 benchmark report is too low and that a minimum ROE assumption of 12% after tax should be used, consistent with returns that publicly traded financial institutions achieve.